 Faculty Led Courses

 Faculty-led study abroad programs complement TU’s growing portfolio of international education programs by providing students an opportunity to engage with global problems in a way not available on the Tulsa campus.
-Such programs also present faculty with unique opportunities to further cultivate their own international connections, for purposes of advancing their research or invigorating new subject matter into their own teaching.
+Moreover, such programs also present faculty with unique opportunities to further cultivate their own international connections, for purposes of advancing their research or invigorating new subject matter into their own teaching.
+As the scrutiny of faculty-led programs in the national media has increased, however, universities that support such initiatives are expected to put in place policies and procedures that ensure the appropriate oversight of student risks, fiscal management, and the training of faculty leaders.

 Previous Faculty Led Courses Abroad include:

-- ATRG 4973: Research and Evidence Based Practice in International Sports Medicine – Dr. Glen Gardner (Ireland)
+- ATRG 4973: Research and Evidence Based Practice in International Sports Medicine – Dr. Greg Gardner (Ireland/Scotland)

 - BL 3053: Comparative and International Law – Dr. Susan Boyd (France)